moosila/k8s-setup/README.md

 # create the cluster
 sudo kubeadm init --pod-network-cidr=10.0.0.0/16 # inspect the output for errors if any

-# alter the command arguments and/or use --ignore-preflight-errors=all and rerun the command to ignore **known** errors.
-# had to ignore [ERROR FileContent--proc-sys-net-bridge-bridge-nf-call-iptables]: /proc/sys/net/bridge/bridge-nf-call-iptables does not exist and [ERROR FileContent--proc-sys-net-ipv4-ip_forward]: /proc/sys/net/ipv4/ip_forward contents are not set to 1
 # provide --cri-socket=unix:///var/run/containerd/containerd.sock if there are multiple container runtimes
+# alter the command arguments and/or use --ignore-preflight-errors=... and rerun the command to ignore **known** errors.
+# got two errors [ERROR FileContent--proc-sys-net-bridge-bridge-nf-call-iptables]: /proc/sys/net/bridge/bridge-nf-call-iptables does not exist and [ERROR FileContent--proc-sys-net-ipv4-ip_forward]: /proc/sys/net/ipv4/ip_forward contents are not set to 1
+# ignored all of them, by issueing --ignore-preflight-errors=all

 # kubeadm init should return "Your Kubernetes control-plane has initialized successfully!"
 # note down the kubeadm join node command printed in the console. e.g. kubeadm join 192.168.122.222:6443 --token rvbpq2.grcp2d0d5do5m14l \